backdrop-contrib/views_aggregator/README.txt

 -------
 Some aggregation functions, like "Filter rows" and "Count" take a regular expression as a parameter.
 In its simplest form a regular expression is a word or part of a word you want to filter on.
-You may omit the special delimiters, most commonly a pair of forward slashes, around the parameter if you use regexps in this way.
+If you use regexps in this way, you may omit the special delimiters around the parameter, most commonly a pair of forward slashes.
 So "red" and "/red/" are equivalent.
 Here are some more regexps:

 /RED/i         targets rows that contain the word "red" in the field specified,